afcastaneda223/scraper/README.md

 ## Prerequisites

-- Browser (Google Chrome, Mozilla Firefox, Safari or any other browser)
+- Browser (Google Chrome, Mozilla Firefox, Safari, or any other browser)

 ## GitHub Repo